Crazy Love (Shameless): Critical reviews

 "Crazy Love" received critical acclaim.
 Joshua Alston of The A.V.
 Club gave the episode an "A–" grade and wrote, "Season five is the first season in which Wells didn't write the season premiere, and even though he's responsible for the past season premieres to lazily shuffle out of the gate, it's difficult to resist reading too far into his absence this year.
 Of all the seasons, this one feels the most directionless, especially given "Crazy Love" marks the halfway point.
 But with Wells back at the helm, the episode captures the urgency that has been lacking throughout the season."

 Allyson Johnson of The Young Folks gave the episode a 9 out of 10 rating and wrote "This was an immensely strong episode of Shameless and if the season continues in this manner we'll have yet another example of how this show shifts from good to great so effortlessly.
 For them it just takes time to get things moving."

 David Crow of Den of Geek gave the episode a 4.5 star rating out of 5 and wrote, "Indeed, much of this hour — save for one central plot that I am going to choose to take as hopeful — seems to be about picking a perspective or opinion about the various Gallagher family members and friends as we go into the second half of season five.
 And with John Wells taking on scripting duties, it seems like the breezy fun of Shameless season five is entering its inevitable brisk autumn."
 Whitney Evans of TV Fanatic gave the episode a 4.8 star rating out of 5, and wrote, "This may be the week Shameless officially broke me.
 It's hard to put in to words all the emotions that go through you when you watch an episode like this one."

 Accolades

-TVLine named Noel Fisher as a honorable mention for the "Performer of the Week" for the week of February 21, 2015, for his performance in the episode.
+TVLine named Noel Fisher as an honorable mention for the "Performer of the Week" for the week of February 21, 2015, for his performance in the episode.
 The site wrote, "Over the course of five seasons, Noel Fisher has become Shameless surprise MVP, and this past Sunday's episode displayed yet again how the actor has transformed Mickey from closeted thug to Ian's loving partner.
 Reuniting with his boyfriend in a sweet embrace after Ian's bipolar breakdown, Fisher displayed a tenderness and a depth of emotion that took our breath away.
 Mickey still bends the rules to make a buck, but thanks to Fisher's revelatory performance, there's no doubt that, unlike his criminal activities, his love for Ian is always pure and true."